Helping millions of people navigate the world of technology.

 Restart the Bluetooth Audio Gateway Service in Windows

-Step 1: Press the Windows key + S to open the search menu, type device manager, and select the first result that appears.
+Step 1: Press the Windows key + S to open the search menu, type device manager, and select the first result.

 Open Device Manager on Windows